1 12 oz bottle, $2.50++ 7.0% ABV

 Note the subtle difference between that and what’s on the actual label.
 Since they aren’t trying to sell you the beer here, they’ve dispensed with the librarian thing and instead wrote something about it being an “apple cheeked IPA” whateverthehell that is.
 Seriously, what is that?

 I have no idea, but I do know that I liked this beer.
-When I bought it, the guy at Harvey’s told me it was really good.
+When I bought it, the guy at the store told me it was really good.
 I could tell by the way he told me that he was also not such a fan of their other two bottled efforts.

 So I said, “Oh yeah?
 Good, because the blonde is just ok to me and the Naughty Nurse is kind of terrible.”
 He agreed with me!
 I was happy – and happy that the Innocence could finally make me a City Steam believer.